Digital-Grinnell/dlad-blog/content/posts/034-Building-ISLE-1.2.0-ld.md

 ---
 title: Building ISLE 1.2.0 (ld) for Local Development
 publishDate: 2019-08-05
-lastmod: 2019-08-07T09:43:25-07:00
+lastmod: 2019-08-09T16:36:50-05:00
 draft: false
+emoji: true
 tags:
   - ISLE
+  - v1.2.0
+  - local
 ---

-This post, a follow-up to [a previous post](https://static.grinnell.edu/blogs/McFateM/posts/021-rebuilding-isle-ld/) is intended to chronicle my efforts to build a new ISLE v1.2.0 `local development` instance of Digital.Grinnell on my work-issued iMac, `MA8660`, and simultaneously on the library's new Dell laptop, `9890`.
+This post, a follow-up to [a previous post](https://static.grinnell.edu/blogs/McFateM/posts/021-rebuilding-isle-ld/) is intended to chronicle my efforts to build a new ISLE v1.2.0 `ld`, or `local development`, instance of Digital.Grinnell on my work-issued MacBook, `ma7053`.

 ## Goal Statement
-The goal of this project is to spin up a pristine, local Islandora stack using an updated fork of [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE) at https://github.com/DigitalGrinnell/ISLE, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7).
+The goal of this project is to spin up a pristine, local Islandora stack using an updated fork of [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE) at https://github.com/DigitalGrinnell/dg-isle, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7).
 Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu.

 ## Using This Document
 There are just a couple of notes regarding this document that I'd like to pass along to make it more useful.